-With more than 20 buildings open to the public, Landis Valley is the largest “museum” dedicated to preserving Pennsylvania Dutch history.
+With more than 20 buildings open to the public, Landis Valley is the largest museum dedicated to preserving Pennsylvania Dutch history.
 An estimated one-third of early Pennsylvania settlers were from Germany and “Pennsylvania Dutch” refers to those German settlers.

 George and Henry Landis collected artifacts from early German settlers and established a museum in 1925.
 Today the museum is spread out over 100 acres and boasts more than 100,000 artifacts.
 Highlights of the more than 25 buildings on the property include the collections gallery, an exhibit explaining the difference between Amish and Mennonites as well as the demonstrators.
 The museum blacksmith, Frank Gillespie is a true artist and puts on an impressive demonstration on how to make a wall hook.
 Guided tours are available.
-It’s worth trying to plan your visit to coincide with their plethora of special events.
+It’s worth trying to plan your visit to coincide with one of their special events.

 Their slogan is “if you miss Miller’s, you miss Lancaster County.”
 While this certainly raises expectations, being around since 1929 means that they are doing something right.
 Like other smorgasbords in the area, there’s more than just food.
-The property also has a winery, bible history exhibit and quilt shop.
+The property also has a winery, bible history exhibit a, d quilt shop.